 Parents are asked not to telephone the school with messages for students except in an emergency.
 Students will only be permitted to use the phone in an emergency situation and under supervision.
-Students are not allowed to phone or text parents using their digital devices during school hours without a teacher’s permission.
+Students are not allowed to phone or text parents using their digital devices during school hours, the school office will help with contacting parents.
 All health related calls to parents will come from the office only.

 Parents are reminded that as part of the enrolment procedure they have agreed to uphold the wearing of correct uniform.
 Please refer to the uniform page on the website.
 Note that we require plain black school shoes and sandals (no high heels, coloured sneakers or running shoes); school sunhats; school beanies (optional); white socks or tights; no jewellery apart from stud earrings and watches; no nail polish or make up.
 Uniforms are purchased from John Russell Schoolwear, Moore Street, Howick.

 WALKING SCHOOL BUS